 2. A visit to the Sevilla Plaza de Toros is an absolute must.
 It is the largest and one of the most famous bullfighting rings in the world.
 Depending on when you choose to visit, you can explore its museum or take a tour to learn about its cultural impact.

-Please note that I do not support animal cruelty or attending bullfighting events.
-My interest is in the historical significance of such venues, not the activities that harm animals.
+Please note that we do not support animal cruelty or attending bullfighting events.
+Our interest is in the historical significance of such venues, not the activities that harm animals.

 2-3 Days: First-Time Visitors in Seville